 Today, we’re looking at titanium dioxide.

 You’ve probably come across titanium dioxide in sunscreen or in cosmetics.
 But did you know that this chemical is also in foods like doughnuts and in things like paint and rubber?
 Some studies suggest that titanium dioxide (TiO2) can cause cancer, while others say it’s perfectly safe.
-So should you avoid it?
+So is titanium dioxide safe?
 Let’s find out.

 Titanium dioxide is the naturally occurring oxide of titanium.
 It’s a white powder that’s widely used as a whitening agent, UV filter, and thickener in many consumer products.
 Because it’s naturally bright and reflective, it’s added to paints, plastics, toothpastes, cosmetics and paper to give them a cleaner colour.

 TiO2 is also a common food additive.
+Why is titanium dioxide in food, you may ask?
 It makes white foods like powdered sugar, salad dressing, lollies, chewing gum, biscuits, and dairy products even whiter.

 Because it protects skin from both UVA and UVB radiation, titanium dioxide has been used in sunscreens for decades.
 And because it’s less irritating than UV absorbing chemicals like oxybenzone, it’s often the active ingredient in sunscreens for babies and those with sensitive skin.

 The problem with titanium dioxide in sunscreen is that it can leave white streaks, which isn’t a good look.
 The solution to this was creating titanium dioxide in nanoparticle form.
-When it’s an ultra fine powder, titanium dioxide doesn’t leave a white cast on skin.
-So people were more likely to use sunscreen before heading outdoors.
+When it’s an ultra fine powder, one of the benefits of titanium dioxide nano particles is that it doesn’t leave a white cast on skin.
+Which means that people were more likely to use sunscreen before heading outdoors.